dart-lang/site-www/src/tools/dart2aot.md

 ---

 Use the `dart2aot` command to AOT (ahead-of-time) compile a Dart program to native x86 machine code.
-The tool is supported on Windows, macOSm, and Linux.
+This tool is supported on Windows, macOS, and Linux.

-Provide the file name of the main entrypoint of the program (typically `main.dart`) and the file name where the tool should should write the compiled code, for example:
+Here's an example of using `dart2aot`:

 ```terminal
 $ dart2aot main.dart main.dart.aot
 ```

+The command takes two arguments:

+* The location of the file that contains the main entrypoint of the program (typically `main.dart`)
+* The filename to use for the tool's output (the compiled program)

-After compilation, the compiled program can be run with the `dartaotruntime` command (see [Dart platforms](/platforms) for details):
+To run the compiled program, use the `dartaotruntime` command:

 ```terminal
 $ dartaotruntime main.dart.aot
 Hello from Dart.
 ```

+For more information, see [Dart platforms](/platforms).